Zopa Clothing

 };

 A seamless user experience is crucial for conversions.
-Here are some key features enhancing user interaction.
+Here are some key features that enhance user interaction.

-Implementing Stripe for payments, we ensure a secure and smooth checkout experience.
+Implementing Stripe for payments ensures a secure and smooth checkout experience.
 Our frontend integrates Stripe's UI components seamlessly.

 }